CopterExpress/clover/docs/en/anticorona_drones.md

 * Pipeline, which manages communication with ROS.
 * Neural net module, which talks with the pipeline via sockets.

 The reason for this is simple - ROS supports ony Python 2, and I do not feel like I'm building it with Python 3 because it is a bit troublesome.
-Our neural net, on the other hand, uses pytorch which is Python 3 only.
+Our neural net, on the other hand, uses Pytorch which is Python 3 only.

 But apart from compatibility issue, such an arrangement allows us to run inference module anywhere we want, like in more powerful desktop PC or even somewhere in the cloud.